-Non-tires, or a portion thereof, are not pledged as collateral under the Credit Facility.
-All other securities are pledged as collateral under the Credit Facility and held through Funding I. Coupon is not subject to a LIBOR or Prime rate floor.
+The securities, or a portion thereof, are not pledged as collateral under the Credit Facility.
+All other securities are pledged as collateral under the Credit Facility and held through Funding I.

 Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
-This security does not earn a basis point spread above an index while it is unfunded.

-The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
+This security does not earn a basis point spread above an index while it is - (10) The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
 Under the 1940 Act, we may not acquire any non-qualifying asset unless, at the time the acquisition is made, qualifying assets represent at least 70% of our total assets.
+As of June 30, 2017, qualifying assets represent 90% of our total assets and non-qualifying assets represent 10% of our total assets.
 Par amount is denominated in Canadian Dollars (C\$) or in Euros (€) as denoted.
-(11)

-Investment is held through our Taxable Subsidiary (See Note 1).
+Investment is held through our Taxable Subsidiary (See Note 1). - (11) (12)